Game-of-whales/GOW-SDK-ANDROID/README.md

         {
            //It's called to show notification in opened game.
         }

 	@Override
+	public void onInitialized() {
+	 //It's needed just if you want to get information that the SDK has been initialized.
+	}

+        @Override
         public void onPurchaseVerified(final String transactionID, final String state) {